opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 A cost function used to calculate penalty for an unpreferred route.

 Function should return number of seconds that we are willing to wait for preferred route or for an unpreferred agency's departure.
-For example, 600 + 2.0 x
+For example: `5m + 2.0 t`

 <h3 id="rd_unpreferredVehicleParkingTagCost">unpreferredVehicleParkingTagCost</h3>